ReCoded-Org/curriculum-backend-mongodb-queries-practice/QUERIES.md

 db.restaurants.find({grades: { $elemMatch: {"score": {$gt: 80, $lt: 100}}}})
 ```

-10. Find the restaurants which are located in latitude value less than -95.754168.
+10. Find the restaurants which are located in longitude value less than -95.754168.
+Note: the first index of 'coord' is the longitude.
 ```
-db.restaurants.find({"address.coord": {$lt: -95.754168}})
+db.restaurants.find({"address.coord.0": {$lt: -95.754168}})
 ```

-11. Find the restaurants that do not prepare any cuisine of 'American' and their grade score is more than 70 and latitude less than -65.754168.
+11. Find the restaurants that do not prepare any cuisine of 'American ' and their grade score is more than 70 and longitude less than -65.754168.
 ```
 db.restaurants.find(
     {
         $and: [
             {"cuisine": {$ne: "American "}},
             {"grades.score": {$gt: 70}},
-            {"address.coord": {$lt: -65.754168}}
+            {"address.coord.0": {$lt: -65.754168}}
         ]
     }
 )
 ```

-12. Find the restaurants which do not prepare any cuisine of 'American' and achieved a score more than 70 and are located in the longitude less than -65.754168.
+12. Find the restaurants which do not prepare any cuisine of 'American ' and achieved a score more than 70 and are located in the longitude less than -65.754168.

 Note : Do this query without using $and operator.
 ```